adithyaanilkumar/deliveryt/README.md

-# garden-server
+# deliveryt server
-The Backend web application for deliveryt E commerce platform
+The Backend web application for deliveryt.